You are here

 To see the process broken down by middle school and high school grade levels, please see our High School and Beyond Plan page.
 OSPI also has resources and sample lesson plans available on their High School and Beyond Plan web page.

 The student’s postsecondary goals, as articulated in their HSBP, should guide the student’s choice of graduation pathway option (WAC 180-51-230).
-New requirements for academic interventions and supports were established by ESHB 2224 (Chapter 31, Laws of 2017).
 School districts must provide students who have not met standard before the beginning of eleventh grade with the opportunity to access interventions and academic supports, courses, or both, designed to the enable students to meet the high school graduation standard.
 The interventions, supports, or courses must be rigorous and consistent with the student's educational and career goals identified in his or her High School and Beyond Plan, and may include Career and Technical Education equivalencies in English Language Arts or mathematics.
 In addition, school districts must update the High School and Beyond Plan for each student who has not earned a level 3 or 4 score on the middle school mathematics assessment by the ninth grade.
 The purpose of this update is to ensure that the student takes a mathematics course in the ninth and tenth grades.
 These courses may include Career and Technical Education equivalencies in mathematics.

 Each student shall have a high school and beyond plan to guide his or her high school experience, including plans for post-secondary education or training and career.
 School districts are encouraged to involve parents and guardians in the process and development and updating the High School and Beyond Plan.
-A best practice would be to update the plan at least once a year, with the involvement of the parents or guardians.
+The plan must be updated at least once a year, ideally with the involvement of the parents or guardians.
+Parents must be notified of the plan and opportunities to access interventions and academic student supports.

 Per WAC 180-51-220: